 If the boat has a hull identification number, a legible pencil tracing of the hull number is required.

-If the boat does not have a hull identification number, FWC will need to inspect the boat and complete the "Inspection for Other Than Homemade Boat" form.
+If the boat does not have a hull identification number, the Florida Fish and Wildlife Conservation Commission will need to inspect the boat and complete the "Inspection for Other Than Homemade Boat" form.
 This form must be submitted for titling.

 Additional affidavits may be required, depending on circumstance.

 Title and registration fees will apply, and sales tax may also be collected, when applicable.

 The State of Florida recognizes valid registration certificates and numbers from another state issued to visiting boaters for a period of 90 days on recreational boats only.
 You can operate your out-of-state registered boat on Florida waterways without obtaining a Florida registration/decal.